Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-08.md

-# FEW 2.2 - Advanced CSS - Headers, Footers, CTAs
+# FEW 2.2 - Advanced CSS - Content Elements: Headers, Footers, CTAs

 Your framework should have some standard elements to make it useful!